What are the Best Herbs for Chicken

 If I'm experimenting with a recipe for the second time (the first time I follow the directions), I always keep fresh or dried parsley out on the countertop just in case my efforts appear too bland.
 Flat leaf varieties are preferred.
 Oh, and parsley has a useful freight of vitamins, minerals and other goodies to offer.
 They include: calcium, copper, fiber, folate, iron, magnesium, manganese, niacin, phosphorus, potassium, protein, riboflavin, thiamin, vitamins (A, B6, C, E, K) and zinc.
 Making parsley a go-to herbs wouldn't hurt.

-Rosemary - You love it on roasted fingerling potatoes, but the resinous aroma of rosemary mixes remarkably well with chicken.
+Rosemary - You love it on roasted fingerling potatoes, but the resinous aroma of rosemary can be one of the best herbs for chicken.
 Especially tasty with skin on chicken recipes, rosemary helps cut the fat and gives chicken (and often gamier dark meat pieces like thighs and legs) an unexpected richness not often found with fowl.
 Use it under the skin when roasting whole chickens, and try using rosemary stem skewers when grilling chicken or turkey kabobs.

 Sage - The go-to herb for sausage and stuffing recipes, sage and chicken are blissful plate mates.
-The woody taste and somewhat bitter aroma of sage marries well with the neutral flavor of chicken, so much so that most chicken seasoning blends include at least a little ground sage.
+The woody taste and somewhat sharp aroma of sage marries well with the neutral flavor of chicken, turkey and game hen, so much so that most chicken seasoning blends include at least a little ground sage.

 Chicken saltimbocca is a classic chicken and sage recipe that uses the whole sage leaf for a pop of flavor.
 It’s a dramatic example of why these two ingredients work well together to produce dishes that are: mild, woody, subtly rich, tender and juicy.
 You'll find sage in powdered, rubbed and fresh forms.
 With this herb, it's often best to use whichever version a recipe recommends.